 So, you must be thinking How they are playing with unlimited hosting?
 The answer is Inodes limit.
 Let me tell you that Inode Limit is one of the few ways to limit users’ consumption in “unlimited hosting plans”.

-Inodes are used to store your file information, suppose you are uploading a file or an application in your server a number of inodes will be created.
+Inodes are used to store your file information, suppose you are uploading a file or an application to your server a number of inodes will be created.
 Now the web hosting providers give you a certain amount of inodes.
 When you are going to reach the limit the hosting provider will tell you to upgrade your hosting plans.

-Now what if you crossed the inodes mark ?
-If you don't upgrade your plans and cross the limit then they will terminate your web server after warning you a few times.
-Now if you want to get the money back, please don't hope.
-No such company offers your money back guarantee for more than 45 days.
+Now, what if you crossed the inodes mark?
+If you don’t upgrade your plans and cross the limit then they will terminate your web server after warning you a few times.
+Now if you want to get the money back, please don’t hope.
+No such company offers your money-back guarantee for more than 45 days.